ViBiOh/dashboard/README.md

 * `multi` : View only his containers (labeled with his name) and can deploy multiples apps.
 * others : View only his containers (labeled with his name) and can deploy only one app (erase all previously deployed containers)

+## Authentification

+You can use GitHub OAuth Provider or a simple username/password file for authentication.

 ### GitHub OAuth Provider

 Create your OAuth app on [GitHub interface](https://github.com/settings/developers).
-Define `GITHUB_OAUTH_CLIENT_ID` and `GITHUB_OAUTH_CLIENT_SECRET` environment variables and a random string in `GITHUB_OAUTH_STATE`.
+The authorization callback URL must be in the form of `https://[URL_OF_DASHBOARD]/auth/github`.

 ### Username/Password file

-Write user's credentials file with one line per user, having the following format :
+Write user's credentials file with one line per user, each line having the following format :

 ```
 [username],[bcrypt password]
 ```

-You can generate bcrypted password using `./bin/bcryot_pass`.
+You can generate bcrypted password using `bin/bcrypt_pass`.

-### Running

-Docker's images are available, `vibioh/dashboard-front`, `vibioh/dashboard-auth` et `vibioh/dashboard-api` and `docker-compose.yml` provided is almost configured, only tweak domain's name, mainly configured for being used with [traefik](https://traefik.io), and secrets.

-By default, your origin domain name has to start with `dashboard` (e.g. dashboard.vibioh.fr) in order to allow websockets to work.
-You can override it by setting `-ws` option to the API server.

-You have to define several environments variables :

-* `DOCKER_HOST` Docker Host connexion
-* `DOCKER_VERSION` Docker Version of API
+You have ton configure `-basicFile` filepath on the Auth API server and change variable `BASIC_AUTH_ENABLED` value from `false` to `true` on front server.

 ## HotDeploy